-Students at six form are generally assumed to have this level of maturity, although this will depend on both the child and the personal data requested, including any relevant circumstances at home.
+Students of 12 years of age are assumed to have this level of maturity, although this will depend on both the child and the personal data requested, including any relevant circumstances at home.

 Slightly younger students may however be sufficiently mature to have a say in this decision, depending on the child and the circumstances.